kevinRR2018/naxai-sdk-python/README.md

 - ✅ Provide a client for synchronous code
 - ✅ Publish SDK on PyPI
 - ✅ Improve type hints for auto-completion and IDE support
+- ✅ Webhooks
-- 🚧 Add comprehensive test suite
+- ✅ Add comprehensive test suite
 - 🚧 Add more examples and use cases

 ## Contributing